Dual Diagnosis Treatment Asheboro, NC

 Services provided:

-• Social skills development, mental health services and transportation assistance
+• Social skills development, help with transportation and mental health services

 Chatham Recovery Pllc - 19.8 miles from Asheboro, NC

-Chatham Recovery Pllc is a dual diagnosis treatment center in Siler City, NC that offers treatment services for drug or alcohol use and mental health disorders that include major depressive disorder as well as anorexia.
+Chatham Recovery Pllc is a dual diagnosis treatment center in Siler City, NC that offers treatment services for drug and alcohol addiction and mental health disorders that include PTSD as well as bulimia.

 Address: 1758 East 11th Street, Suite E, Siler City, NC 27344 in Chatham County